 Some call it technical deathgrind; they call it ‘Rocky Mountain hydro-grind’; we call it fast, brutal, often hilarious metal (see: their classic rendition of Eye of the Tiger during the breakout of a pit fight at a Toronto show many years ago).

 Required Listening: Anomalies (2005)

 Connecticut: Fates Warning

 You can’t talk about the birth of progressive metal without paying homage to three bands: Queensrÿche, Dream Theater, and Fates Warning.
 Influenced by the NWOBHM, with early leanings towards power metal, the Hartford-based band have reinvented themselves more times since 1982 than He-Man.

-Scorched may only have recorded one full-length, two EPs, and a handful of splits in their short career thus far, but in the last three years they’ve already established themselves as Delaware’s greatest death metal band.
+Scorched may only have recorded two albums, two EPs, and a handful of splits in their short career thus far, but in the last three years they’ve already established themselves as Delaware’s greatest death metal band.

 No band defined Florida death metal – or the entire death metal genre – like Orlando’s Death.
 Founder Chuck Schuldiner’s fast, technical guitar playing helped pave the way for other Florida staples like Morbid Angel, Obituary, and Deicide, just to name a few.

 Blending sludge with progressive (and eventually psychedelic stoner rock) over the course of two decades, Atlanta’s Mastodon have grown into a massive metal force worthy of their name.
 And they all sing like angels, too?
 Their mothers must be so proud.

 Required Listening: Leviathan (2004)